-We did not audit the financial statements for the year ended December 31, 2021 of certain investments accounted for using the equity method.
-That financial statements for the year ended December 31, 2021 were audited by another auditor, whose audit report has been furnished to us, and our conclusion, insofar as it relates to the amounts included in these investments, is based solely on the audit report of another auditor.
-The investment accounted for using the equity method amounted to \$9,678,934 thousand, constituting 12.92% of consolidated total assets as of December 31, 2021, the related share of profit of associates and joint ventures accounted for using the equity method amounted to \$306,374 thousand, and the related shares of other comprehensive income of associates and joint ventures accounted for using the equity method amounted to \$25,420 thousand, constituting 5.62% and 0.47% of consolidated total comprehensive income and loss for the year ended December 31, 2021, respectively.
+We did not audit the financial statements for the years ended December 31, 2022 and 2021 of certain investments accounted for using the equity method.
+The financial statements for the years ended December 31, 2022 and 2021 were audited by another auditor, whose audit report has been furnished to us, and our conclusion, insofar as it relates to the amounts included in these investments, is based solely on the audit reports of another auditor.
+The investment accounted for using the equity method amounted to \$10,143,903 thousand and \$9,678,934 thousand, respectively, constituting 14.67% and 12.92% of total assets as of December 31, 2022 and 2021, respectively, and the related shares of profit of associates and joint ventures accounted for using the equity method amounted to \$390,714 thousand and \$306,373 thousand, respectively, as well as the related shares of other comprehensive income of associates and joint ventures accounted for using the equity method amounted to \$50,870 thousand and \$25,420 thousand, respectively, constituting 26.08%, 5.62%, 3.40%, and 0.47% of total comprehensive income and loss for the years ended December 31, 2022 and 2021, respectively.

-WIN Semiconductors Corp. has prepared its parent-company-only financial statements as of and for the years ended December 31, 2021 and 2020, on which we have issued an unmodified opinion with other matter paragraph.
+WIN Semiconductors Corp. has prepared its parent-company-only financial statements as of and for the years ended December 31, 2022 and 2021, on which we have issued an unmodified opinion with other matter paragraph.